SammTavv/UselessLang/README.md

   explode MyVariable.
   \\ any further use of MyVariable will result in a crash
 </pre>
-You can get the value of a variable before a change with `what did var use to be`:
+You can get the value of a variable before a change with `what did [variable] use to be`:
 <pre>
   number MyVariable is 5.
   MyVariable is MyVariable plus 3.